Kajdep/colorbook-engine-clean/README.md

 npm run dev
 ```

-**Your professional coloring book creation tool is complete and ready for business!** 🎨✨
+**The tool is usable for experimenting today, but further development and
+testing are recommended before relying on it for production work.** 🎨

 ### Database Backups
 Use the `backend/backup.sh` script to create PostgreSQL dumps.
 Ensure `.env` contains your database credentials and run: